ligato/vpp-agent/docs/kvscheduler/debugging.md

 root$ apt-get install graphviz
 ```

-An example of rendered graph can be seen below.
+An example of a rendered graph can be seen below.
 Graph vertices, drawn as
 rectangles, are used to represent key-value pairs.
 Derived values have rounded
 corners.
 Different fill-colors represent different value states.
 If you hover
 with the mouse cursor over a graph node, a tooltip will pop up, describing the